 - High blood pressure: One study showed hawthorn extract helped relieve hypertension in people with type 2 diabetes taking prescription drugs.
 However, more studies are needed to determine if hawthorn helps high blood pressure.

-The National Center for Complementary and Integrative Health (NCCAM) mentions that hawthorn is also used for digestive and kidney problems but states that scientific evidence only supports its use for milder forms of heart failure.
+The National Center for Complementary and Integrative Health (NCCIH) mentions that hawthorn is also used for digestive and kidney problems but states that scientific evidence only supports its use for milder forms of heart failure.

 Side Effects and Precautions

-UMM says studies show hawthorn is safe when taken by adults in dosages of 160 to 1,800 mg daily for up to 24 weeks.
+Hawthorn is safe when taken by adults in dosages of 160 to 1,800 mg daily for up to 24 weeks.
 Possible side effects include:

 - Stomach upset and nausea